B2-Kumar/Notes/oops.md

 ❖ Proper documentation is required for later use.

 ###### Diffenences between class and object.
-class is a blueprint of object and used to create object while object is an instance of the class. no memory is allocated when a class is created but memory is created when object is created.
+Class is a blueprint of object and used to create object while Object is an instance of the class.
+No memory is allocated when a class is created but memory is allocated when object is created.

 ###### Difference between class and structures.
 By default all the members in class are private while it is public in case of stuctures.